Integrating with JavaScript: wasm-bindgen, web_sys and HtmlElement

 If there is a JavaScript library that you want to call from Rust, you should refer to the wasm-bindgen docs on importing functions from JS.
 It is relatively easy to import individual functions, classes, or values from JavaScript to use in your Rust app.

 It is not always easy to integrate JS libraries into your app directly.
-In particular, any library that depends on a particular JS framework like React may be hard to integrated.
+In particular, any library that depends on a particular JS framework like React may be hard to integrate.
 Libraries that manipulate DOM state in some way (for example, rich text editors) should also be used with care: both Leptos and the JS library will probably assume that they are the ultimate source of truth for the app’s state, so you should be careful to separate their responsibilities.

 Accessing Web APIs with web-sys